bt3gl/building_blog/content/natas_wargames.md

 The first two levels start with a simple HTML page.
 No hints.

-Obviously, the first thing we do is ti take a look  at the source code.
+The first thing we do is to take a look at the source code.

 In the 0th level, the password is straight from the there.

 In the first level, we need to disable **JavaScript** so you can right click it:

 ```html
 <body oncontextmenu="javascript:alert('right clicking has been blocked!');return false;">